-\heading{Summary and Discussions} We have solved the perturbed Maxwell equation for the perturbation of electromagnetic potential assuming the plane EMWs at the background and the general GWs.
-By introducing an orthogonality condition of the GW amplitude to the EMW vector, we can simplify the equation considerably.
+We have solved the perturbed Maxwell equation for the perturbation of electromagnetic potential assuming plane EMWs at the background and general GWs.
+By introducing an orthogonality condition of the GW amplitude to the wave vector of EMW, we can considerably simplify the equation.
 Because the equation is a wave equation with source terms, the general solution is the superposition of the particular solution that is given by the source terms and the homogeneous solution that is determined by boundary conditions.
 Note that the perturbation of electromagnetic potential is not gauge-invariant.
 To give physical boundary conditions, a gauge-invariant quantity is required.

 Electromagnetic invariants have many advantages in terms of measurement.
-First, they are independent of frames established by detectors.
+First, they are independent of the frames established by detectors.
 It means that we do not need to consider the frame perturbation induced by GWs.
 Second, the perturbations of electromagnetic invariants are gauge-invariant because their background value vanishes.
-Therefore, they are observable that can be measured without any ambiguity.
+Therefore, they are observables that can be measured without any ambiguity.
 Moreover, we can impose physical boundary conditions using the invariants.
 Third, the fact that the background values of the invariants are zero is also one of the advantages.
-In principle, it is easier to measure a perturbation of zero value than that of non-zero value.
+In principle, it is easier to measure a perturbation of zero value than one of nonzero value.

 The perturbations of invariants are superposed by the particular and homogeneous parts that come from the particular and homogeneous solution, respectively.
-To get the homogeneous part, we imposed the boundary condition such that the perturbations of invariants vanish on the 3-dimensional timelike plane that is a collection of geodesic wordlines for EMW emitters.
-It determines the homogeneous part that has the phase difference factor from the particular part.
+To get the homogeneous part, we imposed the boundary condition that the perturbations of invariants vanish on the three-dimensional timelike plane that is a collection of geodesic word lines for EMW emitters.
+It determines the homogeneous part that has a phase difference factor from the particular part.
 Some oscillation components in the homogeneous part are evanescent waves decaying to the receiver.
 These components might be useful because information on the position of emitters is attenuated at a great distance.
-In the geometrical optics limit, the GWs in the homogeneous part become the retarded GWs from the emitters, which is consistent with previous analyses on pulsar timing.
+In the geometrical optics limit, the GWs in the homogeneous part become the retarded GWs from the emitters, which is consistent with the literature on pulsar timing.